Nesplayer/Nesplayer/README.md

 ## hello👋
-Im an Among Us player
+- an Among Us player
+- speak TChinese(can speak Simplified Chinese and English, but not as familiar as TChinese)